+Fundraising is an essential part of any school or community in order to better support and expand its membership.
 This will require planning, support, and input from your school/program community.
 Whether you opt for a bake sale, selling concessions during a school event or something more creative, there are plenty of options to generate funds to purchase the resources you need for the kids you serve.
+Check out our school fundraiser ideas below to generate extra income to support your community!

-Penny Wars – each class collects pennies during a specified period of time (e.g. 1 week).
+- Penny Wars where each class competes to collects pennies during a specified period of time.
 The class that wins gets bragging rights and a fun treat.

-Sell carnations or another low-cost flower during special holidays – Valentine’s Day, Mother’s Day, Father’s Day
+- Sell carnations or another low-cost flower during special holidays – Valentine’s Day, Mother’s Day, or Father’s Day.

 - Set your fundraising goal